• Skip to primary navigation

 Four Photo collage of crostoli preparation

 Roll the dough thinly and shape any way you desire.
-Check out my Easter Nests using this dough.
 However in saying that these fried pastries are usually shaped by cutting a slit into strips of dough and one end folded through the slit.
 If you would like to make Italian bow ties, simply pinch the strips of the dough in the centre to form bow ties.

 The nature of these Italian fried pastries is that they are delicate, crisp and crumble as you bite into them.
 To succeed with this recipe, there are a couple of important points to remember.